RingOfStorms/dotfiles/readme.md

 - Push changes to remote using temp user password
 - rekey secrets with any other onboarded system
     - TODO
-- copy over this systems ssh public key ( /etc/shh/*ed25519* ) into the ./secrets/secrets.nix file - push those up, using another computer re-key all the secrets, push up again
+- copy over this host's ssh public key ( /etc/shh/*ed25519* ) into the ./secrets/secrets.nix file - push those up, using another computer re-key all the secrets, push up again
   - pull new secrets down with new added keys and rebuild

 - clone neovim setup...